 Hiking is simple

 At least I like to think it is.
-As you may be able to judge from the previous paragraph, I am not a competetive hiker.
+As you may be able to judge from the previous paragraph, I am not a competitive hiker.
 I’ve had my fair share of sports from mountain biking over swimming to a half-marathon, and I’m kind of done.
 The only thing that I care about today is to do it regularly.
 To not forget about it.

 These things, these activities that you have to get up early for, make plans, be prepared and so one… they tend to die in your head or on Pinterest or some other app before you even start.
 You might plan out these perfect trails, think of how far you could come in one year, you even make it a competition for yourself.
 But all of this really leads to nothing, because it doesn’t matter whether you want to go for a 2 hour walk or a 10 hour walk that day, if you don’t get up at the right time.
 And that initial energy that you need to get your ass out of bed, that’s basically the kind of activation energy that’s required to get anything in life done.

 So you just have to get there, and from there it is pretty simple.
 Hiking is not hard.
 A haf-marathon is not hard.
 I had a running partner for two weeks.
 Then she broke her foot and I was on my own.
 I had no idea what to do.
 YouTube wasn’t big back then.
 So I just went running.
 For the first few months I wore cotton clothes only.
 Some saggy yoga pants and an old shirt.
-I ran at night after the afternoon shift or in the morning before I got to the hospital.
+Most of the time, I ran at night after the afternoon shift or in the morning before I got to the hospital.
 I didn’t read a book about it.
 (I did invest into two pair of really good shoes, don’t want to lie about that.)
 And I’d say hiking is much easier than running… less risk of injuries and with access to a broader group of people.
 Everyone who can walk can also hike, it just depends on the terrain.